What is Workmans' Comp?

-What it covers.
+What does workers’ comp cover?
 Workers’ compensation insurance covers and pays for medical care, pharmaceutical, healthcare and rehabilitation costs of employees’ work-related injuries or illnesses, as well as a portion of the worker’s salary while out of work.
 It’s important to note that workers’ comp coverage is not a substitute for health or medical insurance, because it covers only work-related employee injuries or illnesses.

 What it costs.
 Workers’ compensation insurance rates and premiums can vary by state, and they’re based on several variables, including your industry, the number of employees you have, and your company’s safety record.
 New products allow you to pay workers' compensation premiums based on your actual payroll.
 This lets you avoid a large down payment so you can better manage cash flow.
 Options include self-reporting payroll or having premiums billed automatically through a third-party payroll system.